lhy-hoyin/PathFinder/guides/user/index.md

 4. Enter your new password, and re-enter it again to verify
 5. Click on `Reset Password` to change your password

-Hang on!
-We manged to add some information, but we are still working on this.
-Please continue to look out at this section in the near future :D

-## Dashboard

-## Module Dependency Graph

-## Module Information

 * * *